Find a job on WaterlooWorks: Search

 Searching for jobs in WaterlooWorks

 In order to access co-op jobs on the Full-Cycle Service job board, you must accept the terms and conditions and keep your job search intentions up to date throughout the term.
 If you change your plans, please notify your co-op advisor so we can provide you with the appropriate supports.
-Leveraging the five tips below can help you maximize your search for a job that aligns with your skills, interests and program.
+Leveraging the six tips below can help you maximize your search for a job that aligns with your skills, interests and program.

 Learn more about how to search for jobs using WaterlooWorks.

-Five tips for finding great jobs in WaterlooWorks on the Full-Cycle Service and Employer-Student Direct job boards
+Six tips for finding great jobs in WaterlooWorks on the Full-Cycle Service and Employer-Student Direct job boards

 • When employers post their jobs in WaterlooWorks, jobs are tagged with thematic and academic clusters.
-These represent the skillset the employer may be looking for so it’s important to think about the technical, industry-specific or soft (transferable) skills you possess that could fit into these different clusters.
+These represent the skillset the employer may be looking for, so it’s important to think about the technical, industry-specific or soft (transferable) skills you possess that could fit into these different clusters.

 • When using clusters in your job search, familiarize yourself with the thematic and academic clusters related to your skills or interests: